stanleyeosakul/angular-travelville/README.md

 1. Materialize CSS is now integrated into Angular!

 ## Example on initializing Sidenav
-In order to initialize javascript-based components in Angular, we will use **template reference variables** instead of the `querySelector` paradigm used in vanilla javascript.
+In order to initialize javascript-based components in Angular, we will use **template reference variables** instead of the `querySelector` method used on the `document` object in vanilla javascript.
 Once these HTML elements are referenced, they can then be intialized in the `component.ts` file.

 1. Reference the `ul` element in `app.component.html` by using `#sidenav`